Modi Frank: Creating Visual Noise For Kicks And Profit

 Modi caught the filmmaker bug organically.
 Born and raised in Los Angeles, the child of Hollywood, daughter of famous character actor Ben Frank, who played a million cops and heavies on “The FBI,” “Police Story,” “The Rockford Files,” “Baretta,” and beyond.
 If it was a Quinn Martin Production, Ben Frank was in it.
 Modi grew up on those amazing '70s sets.
 “He was a championship middleweight boxer who came to Hollywood from New York in the '60s.
 My father quit boxing to become the next Steve McQueen, then he became a famous character actor—he taught me to box at a very early age.”

 A fast-living tomboy, in her teens Modi was a surf and skate rat.
 She lived in Malibu for a stint in the mid 70‘s as fellow teens like Tony Alva and Stacy Peralta reinvented skateboarding in the polyurethane wheels era.
-Being first-hand witness to and participant in this revolution helped Modi’s later work shooting interviews for Peralta's notable skate and Southern California culture documentary, Dogtown and Z-Boys.
+Being first-hand witness to and participant in this revolution helped Modi’s later work shooting a few of interviews for Peralta's notable skate and Southern California culture documentary, Dogtown and Z-Boys.

-In the '80s, Modi moved back to Hollywood and put down roots in the punk/hardcore music scene.
+In the early '80s, Modi moved back to Hollywood and put down roots in the punk/hardcore music scene.
 With her apartment address down the street from the Whiskey, Modi co-ran an incarnation of the notorious after hours joint, the Zero Zero Club with SST Records aide de camp Merrill Ward.
 Modi and Ward appeared in a Rolling Stone feature The Zero Generation in the process.
 The photos from this feature can be seen in the famous book Rolling Stone: The Photographs.
 Modi’s photograph is along side rock greats as Madonna, David Bowie and other music icons.
 She can be seen in L.A.
 Babe, photographed by famed artist Moshe Brakha and appears in the book Whores: An Oral Biography of Perry Farrell and Jane's Addiction.

 Modi got her directing break with a 20-minute black and white silent Western film conceived from her friendship with X singer Exene Cervenka.
 Bad Day, a wayward tribute to the early silent film days of one-reel Westerns throws a saddle over the back of mid-80s and smacks the horse's ass with the anything-goes spirit of its two gifted creators.